fkohl04/framework-performance/README.md

 Note: We have to be careful when comparing memory consumption of JVM services, because the JVM pre-allocates memory it does not actually use.
-Therefore, we are not measuring the memory allocated by the JVM, but the memory consumed by the whole container, which turned out to be a more meaningful metric.
+Therefore, we are not measuring the memory allocated by the JVM, but the memory consumed by the whole container, which turned out to be a more meaningful metric. <mark>why is the container memory a better metric?</mark>

-For each request count, spring-reactive and especially spring consume more memory that all other frameworks.
+For each request rate, spring-reactive and especially spring consume more memory than all other frameworks.
 At 500 req / sec each consumes nearly double the amount of the other frameworks with KTOR-CIO being an exception.

-## Resume
+## Resumé

 After all these numbers let us come back to our initial question.
 Many questions during the development of software can not be answered generally and are very dependent on the use case.
 Which framework to use and whether to use a